🎨

 Overview

 This curriculum was built as an introductory high school computer science course.
 While it can be implemented at any point in high school, it is appropriate for 9th grade and up.
 It assumes no prior knowledge and focuses on creative expression as a means to learn computational thinking and syntactical concepts.
+We call this creative coding!

 The curriculum is broken into units, with each unit including lesson arcs (structured as 'learning activities') with many projects and final projects to endcap each unit.